fam1dha/Akhanname-webpage/README.md

-#My website displays a brief description about me ####By Famidha Galawe
+#My web application gives you your Akhan name####By Famidha Galawe

 Description
-This is my simple website, as I progress learning more about building web applications together with other programming languages.
+A  website, that takes a user's birthday details and gender, and allows you to know the day you were born together with your ghanian name.
 Setup/Installation Requirements
 *Terminal